mrckndt/childmem/README.md

 ### Security Notes
 - `childmem` runs as non-root user (UID/GID 1000) inside container
 - Requires `--pid=host` to access host process information
-- Ensure the data directory on the host is owned by UID 1000
+- Ensure the data directory on the host is owned by UID 1000 (`sudo chown -R 1000:1000 ./data`)